manoastudyhub/manoastudyhub.github.io/index.md

 ### Milestone 3

-Our work on Milestone 2 started on 4/21 and is still in progress.
-So far we have created a [M3 project](https://github.com/manoastudyhub/code-directory/projects/3) which contains all of the issues we'll be working on for Milestone 3.
+Our work on Milestone 2 started on 4/21 and finished on 5/1.
+Here is our [M3 project](https://github.com/manoastudyhub/code-directory/projects/3) which contains all of the issues worked on for Milestone 3.

 <img class="ui medium left floated image" src="/images/m3.png" width="650">

+## Community Feedback

 ## Team